Fleischkuechle/python-binary-generator-py-to-pyc/README.md

 # python-binary-generator-py-to-pyc
-this is a tool that generates binary files from .py files to .pyc on windows with the help of .bat files for convinience
+this is a tool that generates binary files from .py files to .pyc on windows with the help of .bat files for convinience.

+how to use this tool.

+(Windows only)
+double click on
+1_Double_Click_Me_To_INSTALL_MiniConda_dev_env_python_version_310.bat
+this installs a virtual environment (miniconda) local isolated to the system.

+then put your python .py files into the input folder and doubleclick on 2_Double_Click_Me_To_Create_Binarys_from_input_to_output.bat

+this bat file will check the input folder and copy all files inside this folder into the output folder then it goes throug that files and generates the .pyc for all existing .py files

+when its done it deletes all .py files inside the output folder